ConnectAI-E/Awesome-One-Click-Deployment/README.md

 ## Service provided

-1. Free one-click deployment with Vercel in 1 minute
+1. Free one-click deployment  in 1 minute
 2. Provide generation deployment service and help with deployment for a fee

 ## Roadmap

 - [ ] 1.
-Support mainstream ChatGPT-like projects for deployment with Vercel
+Support mainstream ChatGPT-like projects for deployment with Vercel etc
 - [ ] 2.
 Support the privatization deployment of mainstream ChatGPT-like projects
 - [ ] 3.
 Support other projects about LLM